Upgrading Data Hubs

 For supported versions and templates, see Support matrix for major/minor upgrades.

-The maintenance or “hotfix” upgrade process checks to see if a new Cloudera Runtime or Cloudera Manager hotfix is available, and then upgrades the Data Hub to the newest builds.
-Maintenance/hotfix upgrades do not upgrade to a new major/minor version of Runtime and CM; they only upgrade to the latest build of a hotfix version.
+The service pack upgrade process checks to see if a new Cloudera Runtime or Cloudera Manager service pack is available, and then upgrades the Data Hub to the newest builds.
+Service pack upgrades do not upgrade to a new major/minor version of Runtime and CM; they only upgrade to the latest build of a service pack version.

-A maintenance upgrade can be conducted on a single Data Hub cluster in an environment, or multiple Data Hub clusters.
-You can perform a maintenance upgrade independent of a Data Lake upgrade.
+A service pack upgrade can be conducted on a single Data Hub cluster in an environment, or multiple Data Hub clusters.
+You can perform a service pack upgrade independent of a Data Lake upgrade.

 An OS upgrade updates the OS and VM packages to those available in the latest pre-warmed image.
 This is done by replacing the VM, re-attaching the attached volumes, and restarting the services.
 In the process, the data on root volume (for example, parcels and service logs) is lost.
 On larger clusters, test the OS upgrade in a development environment as the upgrade may exceed some of the cloud resource limits.